VeithBuergerhoff/ferrous/README.md

 # Contributing
 If you spot mistakes, bugs, bad practice, or simply want to help out, feel free to open an Issue.
 Pull requests are also welcome, but do try to keep them short.

+# Additionally
+I did think about streaming, but I'm quite shy and English is not my first language (although I am quite proficient.)
+If I get a sufficient amount of requests to stream, I might reconsider.